lanhzwind/svSolver-on-Clusters/README.md

 ###Step 3

 After all the settings are completed, go to the directory BuildWithMake and **make**!
 The compiled svSolver will be located BuildWithMake/Bin/.

+##Testing
+To test if the svSovler works properly, run a simple case by an interactive job.

+##Running
+Many factors can effect svSolver performance, including compilers, compiling flag, mpis.
+It's better to run some preliminary simulations to check which combination has the best performance.
+Then you can start to run simulations for your project and can save you a lot of time!
+Best on my testings, the recommendations are
+1. Use intel instead of gcc (reducing cpu time up to 20%)
+2. Choose a well tuned/optimized mpi(reducing time up to 70,especially when using a large number of nodes)
+3. Adjust your compiling options, such as forcing to use stack (sometimes reducsing time up to 12%) Combining all these, you could save up to 80% time!